SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

 If you already have a "composer.local.json" file add the following line to the end of the "require" section in your file:

-    "mediawiki/semantic-media-wiki": "~3.0"
+    "mediawiki/semantic-media-wiki": "~3.1"

 Remember to add a comma to the end of the preceding line in this section.

-#### Step 3
+#### Step 2

 Run the following command in your shell:

     php composer.phar update --no-dev

 Note if you have Git installed on your system add the `--prefer-source` flag to the above command.

-Also note that it may be necessary to run this command twice.
-If unsure do it twice right away.
+#### Step 3

+Add the following line to the end of your "LocalSettings.php" file:

+    enableSemantics( 'example.org' );

+Note that "example.org" should be replaced by your wiki's domain.

 #### Step 4